fivestars/git-hooks/README.md

         .git/hooks will be moved to the .githooks directory with the "-moved" suffix.

+    update
+        Force an update of the git-hooks tool.
+This will pull down the latest changes and check out the latest release branch.

     uninstall
         Removes the multiplexer hooks from the .git/hooks directory.